cevoaustralia/cfn-identity-provider/README.md

 ## Returned Values from the Custom Resource

-The `ProviderCreator` custom resource returns two values: a `Message`, which is a plaintext string indicating a success or failure message, and an `Arn` which is the ARN of the Identity Provider.
+The `ProviderCreator` custom resource returns an `Arn` which is the ARN of the Identity Provider.

 You can use the returned values from the custom resource via the `Fn::GetAtt` or `!GetAtt` intrinsic functions of CloudFormation.